 There are many Real Estate Developer Companies in Bangladesh, which have been involved in making construction on the landowner’s land with permission from the landowner.
-As a result parties are entering into agreements for fulfilling the required legal formalities.
+As a result, parties are entering into agreements to fulfilling the required legal formalities.
 Very often various dispute arises between the real estate developer and the land owner in relation to the rights and liabilities against each other.
-Therefore, both the parties need to be aware of the existing law in relation to their liabilities before entering into any kind of formal agreements.
+Therefore, both parties need to be aware of the existing law in relation to their liabilities before entering into any kind of formal agreement.
 This writing will focus on the rights and liabilities of the land owner and real estate developer against each other in light of the laws, rules and regulations in force in Bangladesh.

-Laws in relation to Real Estate in Bangladesh:
+Laws in relation to Real Estate in Bangladesh

 The Constitution of Bangladesh; The Contract Act, 1872; The Real Estate Development and Management Act, 2010; The Real Estate Development and Management Regulation, 2011; Specific Relief Act, 1877; Arbitration Act, 2001; Transfer of Property Act, 1882; the Registration Act, 1908; Land Development for Private Residential Projects Rules, 2004; The Building Construction Act, 1952; Building Construction Rules, 1996; Town Improvement Act, 1953; Private Residential Project Land Development Rules, 2004; Partnership-based Infrastructure Development (Flat Construction) on Public Land Rules, 2008; Bangladesh National Building Code, 2006; Trade Organizations Ordinance, 1961; Government Circulars & Notifications etc.

 Real Estate Law Explained